 SHARPE – Strengthening Host and Refugee Population Economies

-Springfield led the design this ground-breaking £25m programme aimed at developing economic opportunities for refugee and host-communities in different regions of Ethiopia.
-The programme focuses on Gambella and Somali regions and works in six sectors as identified by the design – wood and wood products, livestock and livestock products, crops, fish, labour markets, and the aid sector
+Springfield led the design on this ground-breaking £25m programme aimed at developing economic opportunities for refugee and host-communities in different regions of Ethiopia.
+The programme focuses on Gambella and Somali regions and works in six sectors as identified by the design – wood and wood products, livestock and livestock products, crops, fish, labour markets, and the aid sector.

 DEEPEN – Developing Effective Private Education Nigeria

 DEEPEN is an innovative programme taking a market systems approach to tackling improved access and learning outcomes for children and parents in the low cost education sector.
 DEEPEN works to improve the operating environment for private schools including financial management, marketing and certification systems.
 Having led the design of this programme, Springfield has regularly supported the Annual Review process.

 Springfield led a team of experts to design an innovative programme which aimed to apply the M4P approach to the area of urban job creation.
 The diagnostic process resulted in a clarification of objectives and target groups as well as an opening portfolio of sectors, including light manufacturing and solid waste managment for the programme to begin implementation.

 Springfield once again broke new ground in supporting DFID to design a programme which adopted a market systems approach to land reform in Ethiopia.
 This challenging programme aims to develop land markets in order to catalyse investment and increase productivity.

 LIWAY – Livelihood Improvement for Women and Youth

 Springfield have led the technical design of the Livelihood Improvements for Youth and Women urban development programme in Addis Ababa, Ethiopia.
 Springfield helped to guide the team through the process of understanding the relevant markets, diagnosing problems and their root causes and developing interventions to address them in a sustainable way.